LTU-RAI/ExplorationRRT/README.md

 ## Requirements

-The REF repository only requires docker.
+The E-RRT repository only requires docker.
 If you do not have docker installed, please follow the docker installation instructions.
 If you already have docker installed, you can skip this step.

 ```bash
 # Add Docker's official GPG key: